 Childhood Apraxia of Speech or CAS can be a particularly tricky speech disorder to diagnose.

-You assess a highly unintelligible child, and after giving a battery of tests and carefully looking at the results, you still wonder, is it CAS?
+You assess a highly unintelligible child, and after giving a battery of tests and carefully looking at the results, you may still wonder, is it CAS?
 How can I tell?
 Just how does CAS look different from a severe phonological disorder?
-Has this happened to you?
-I’ve been there, and I knew I needed to learn more.

 This is Part 2 in my series on Childhood Apraxia of Speech, Let’s Talk!

-This April, I was selected to be part of a CAS intensive training workshop sponsored by the Once Upon a Time Foundation and the Department of Audiology and Speech-Language Pathology of the University of North Texas.
-Twenty-five SLPs were invited to spend three days and evenings with Dr. Edythe Strand, of Mayo Clinic, learning from her expertise in the area of CAS.
+I was selected to be part of the very first CAS intensive training workshop sponsored by the Once Upon a Time Foundation and the Department of Audiology and Speech-Language Pathology of the University of North Texas.

-Read my first post in this series, Childhood Apraxia of Speech: What SLP’s Need to Know to learn more about Dr. Strand and just what childhood apraxia of speech really is.
+Read my first post in this series, Childhood Apraxia of Speech: What SLPs Need to Know to learn more about Dr. Strand and just what childhood apraxia of speech really is.

-Please be aware, I’m not an expert in childhood apraxia of speech.
-I’m learning, just like you.
-I figure if I have questions and doubts about how to approach CAS, some of you may too.
 Dr. Strand, who is an extraordinary clinician, researcher, and teacher, shared her experience and expertise with us.
 I’m sharing what I learned with you, with Dr. Strand’s permission and blessing.
 So let’s talk about diagnosis.

 Differential diagnosis: How do I know if a child has CAS?